-The safety and efficacy of cefuroxime axetil in patients with renal failure have not been established.
+The safety and efficacy of cefuroxime Axetil in patients with renal failure have not been established.
 Cefuroxime is primarily excreted by the kidneys.
 In patients with markedly impaired renal function it is recommended that the dosage of cefuroxime should be reduced to compensate for its slower excretion.
 Cefuroxime is effectively removed by dialysis.

-Table 3.
-Recommended doses for Cefuroxime axetil in renal impairment
+Table 5.
+Recommended doses for Cefuroxime Axetil in renal impairment

-Creatinine clearance T {1/2} (hrs) (hrs) Recommended dosage no dose adjustment necessary (standard dose of 125 mg to 500 mg given twice daily) 10-29 mL/min/1.73 m 2 4.6 standard individual dose given every 24 hours <10 mL/min/1.73 m 2 16.8 standard individual dose given every 48 hours

-Patients on 2-4 a further standard individual dose should be given haemodialysis at the end of each dialysis
+Creatinine clearance T 1/2 (hrs) Recommended dosage ≥30 ml/min/1.73 m 1.4-2.4 no dose adjustment necessary (standard dose of 125 mg to 500 mg given twice daily) 10-29 ml/min/1.73 m 4.6 standard individual dose given every 24 hours <10 ml/min/1.73 m 16.8 standard individual dose given every 48 hours During haemodialysis 2-4 a single additional standard individual dose should be given at the end of each dialysis